Kyle Hamilton: College career

 In his second career game for Notre Dame in 2019, Hamilton intercepted a deflected pass and went 35 yards into the endzone for his first career touchdown.
 Two weeks later against Virginia, Hamilton had one interception and two solo tackles in a 35–20 win.
 Hamilton played in 13 games as a freshman with one start and recorded 41 tackles, four interceptions, and a touchdown.
 He was named a Freshman All-American by the Football Writers Association of America.

 Hamilton took over as a starter as a sophomore in 2020.
-Hamilton didn't get his only interception until the 2020 ACC Championship Game against the Clemson Tigers.
+He had an interception in the 2020 ACC Championship Game against the Clemson Tigers.
 He was named First-Team All-ACC after recording 63 tackles, six pass breakups, and an interception.

-Hamilton was again the starter in 2021, but due to a knee injury, he was sidelined after just seven games.
+Hamilton was the starter again in 2021, but due to a knee injury, he was sidelined after just seven games.
 He finished the season as consensus All-American who had 34 combined tackles (19 solo), three interceptions, and four pass deflections.
 On December 10, 2021, Hamilton declared for the 2022 NFL draft.